LuigiIorio/HealthCoach/README.md

 # **HealthCoach: An Android Application for Enhancing Physical Health**

 ## Overview
-HealthCoach is a mobile application designed to help users improve their physical health by providing personalized fitness plans, tracking exercise routines, and offering nutrition advice.
-This app aims to make fitness goals more achievable and enjoyable for users of all fitness levels.
+HealthCoach is an Android application designed to enhance physical health.
+It allows users to record their steps and activity data using smartphone sensors, as well as manually input other data such as water intake and weight.
+The app is based on the Google Fit platform.

 ## Features
+- **Automatic Step Tracking:** The number of steps taken during the day is automatically recorded.
-- **Personalized Fitness Plans:** Tailored workout routines based on user's fitness goals and preferences.
+- **Personalized Goals:** Users can set personalized goals and track their progress.
-- **Exercise Tracking:** Keep track of your workouts, sets, reps, and progress.
-- **Nutrition Guidance:** Access to nutritional information and meal planning to support your fitness journey.
-- **Progress Tracking:** Monitor your fitness progress with charts and statistics.
-- **Community Support:** Connect with other users, share progress, and motivate each other.
+- **Insightful Analytics:** Users can have an overview of their habits through customized graphs.
+- **Various Physical Activities:** Users can record different types of physical activities within the app.

 ## Technologies Used
 - **Android SDK:** The app is developed using Java/Kotlin with the Android Software Development Kit.